![]() |

 TARANGIRE NATIONAL PARK

 Tarangire National Park is the sixth largest national park in Tanzania.
 It is located in the country's northern safari circuit and is about 68 miles southwest of Arusha town.
-It covers an area of 2,600 square kilometers and is famous for its high density of elephants, towering baobab trees, and majestic acacia trees making Tarangire a photographer's dream.
+It is known for its stunning landscapes, diverse wildlife, iconic baobab trees, and majestic acacia trees, making Tarangire a photographer's dream.
+Covering an area of 2,600 square kilometers, it is home to a wide range of animals, including giraffes, lions, leopards, buffalos, and high density of elephants, making it a prime safari destination.
 While overall wildlife viewing range from fair to excellent throughout the year, the biggest attraction in this park is definitely its large herds of elephants.
 It is home to the largest population of elephants in Tanzania and spotting a big tusker isn't that hard in Tarangire.

 During the dry season, which is from June to October, a mini wildlife migration take place in Tarangire, which sees about 250,000 animals enter the park.
 Large herds of migratory elephants, wildebeest, zebras, and buffalo congregate in the banks of the Tarangire River.
 Resident animals include giraffe, water buck, impala, eland, gazelle, vervet monkey, mongoose, baboon, lion, leopard, and cheetah.
 The park is haven to bird watchers being it home to more than 500 species of birds.
 Aside from picturesque baobab trees scattered in the park, termite mounds also dot the landscape.